jitendrapurohit/au.com.agileware.civicontactapi/README.md

 # CiviContact API (au.com.agileware.civicontactapi)

+## CiviContact is available for limited testing only

+As of **15th January 2020**, the CiviContact app is only available to **registered testers** in the iTunes and Google Play Store.
+If you would  like to be a CiviContact app tester then please email [civicontact@agileware.com.au](mailto:civicontact@agileware.com.au) and tell us:
+1. Which device you are using either: Android or iPhone
+2. The email address you use to login to iTunes or the Google Play Store

+When you become a tester we will email you and ask for your feedback on the app.
+We are interested in hearing about both improvements and any bugs you may find.

+We expect do a public release of the CiviContact app in **February 2020**.

 ## About
 This is a [CiviCRM](https://civicrm.org) extension to support the CiviContact mobile application.
 This extension **must** be installed on the CiviCRM site for the CiviContact mobile application to function.